 Practice prompt

 Make sure you see and observe the child, speak and listen to them and always keep them at the centre of the assessment and planning process.
-Tools such as the Three Houses can assist children and young people to outline their worries and ‘best hopes’ for themselves and their families.
+Tools such as The Three Houses Tool can assist children and young people to outline their worries and ‘best hopes’ for themselves and their families.

 How a parent’s problematic alcohol and other drug use can harm children